 Biodegradability in seawater according to OECD 306

-The shake-flask format tracks ultimate degradation by repeated DOC measurements over time, quantified by persulfate/UV, persulfate with elevated temperature, or high-temperature combustion.
+The shake-flask method tracks ultimate degradation by repeated DOC measurements over time.

-The closed-bottle format monitors dissolved oxygen consumption at defined intervals (e.g. days 0, 5, 15, and 28).
-Ancillary options include heterotrophic plate counts, ATP or other microbial-activity assays, and specific chemical analysis of the test substance.
+The closed-bottle method monitors dissolved oxygen consumption at defined intervals (e.g., days 0, 5, 15, and 28).

-Results are presented as time-course degradation curves.
-Shake-flask outputs report DOC-based curves with lag phase, slope, and t50, with percentage degradation typically reported at 60 days.
-Closed-bottle outputs report oxygen-uptake curves with lag phase and t50, with percentage degradation reported at 28 days or test conclusion.
+Results are presented as time-course degradation curves showing lag phase, slope, and t50.
+For the shake flask method, the biodegradation percentage is typically reported at 60 days, and for the closed bottle method at 28 days.
 Data are compiled on standardized sheets with validity checks.

-The method is referenced in several regulatory persistence and biodegradability assessment frameworks.
-Under REACH, OECD 306 is recognised by ECHA as a ready biodegradability test method alongside OECD 301 and 310, and data generated under the guideline can be submitted in REACH registration dossiers to fulfil information requirements on environmental fate and behaviour.
-OECD 306 is also listed as an accepted ready-biodegradability method under the REACH microplastics restriction (Commission Regulation (EU) 2023/2055, Appendix 15).
-Additionally, the EU Ecolabel for lubricants lists OECD 306 as a recommended biodegradability test method.
+OECD 306 is recognised under REACH as a ready biodegradability test method alongside OECD 301 and 310, and data can be submitted in REACH registration dossiers to fulfil information requirements on environmental fate.
+The method is also listed as an accepted biodegradability test under the REACH microplastics restriction (Commission Regulation (EU) 2023/2055, Appendix 15) and EU Ecolabel criteria for lubricants.

 - Suitable sample matrices